Multi-photon entanglement and interferometry: Photonic quantum computing

-\item For two such +-shape clusters, their center qubits are connected by type-I fusing always the two end qubits each from one of the four legs.
-Due to the property of the type-I fusion, we can try the connection at most $n_{0} $\ times before reaching the center qubits ($n_{0}$ is then chosen such that the connection can succeed at any wanted high probability).
-If any one of these $n_{0}$ connections succeeds and there are still redundant leg qubits between the two center qubits, we simply remove these redundant qubits by single-qubit $\hat{y}$-measurements.
-The new cluster created in this way have more ancillary legs.
-Each of these legs has a length of $n_{0}$ such that the procedure can be continued.. \end{itemize}

-It is proved that the above strategy can finally prepare a square-lattice cluster of $N$ qubits with a temporal overhead scaling logarithmically with $N$, and with an operational overhead (i.e., number of fusion operations) scaling as $\sim N\ln N$ (Chen \textit{et al}., 2008).
+Browne and Rudolph (2005) also showed that one can finally prepare a square-lattice cluster of $N$ qubits with a temporal overhead scaling logarithmically with $N$, and with an operational overhead (i.e., number of fusion operations) scaling as $\sim N\ln N$ (Chen \textit{et al}., 2008).
 The described protocol is a linear-optical realization of the Duan-Raussendorf proposal (2005), but combines the advantages of the Browne-Rudolph scheme, whose overall efficiency is thereby demonstrated.
-A crucial element for a realistic realization is quantum memory for polarization qubits, which is crucial for all large-scale optical quantum computing based on polarization encoding.
-Such memory was discussed in section~\ref{sec:memory}.
-Following the above protocol, complex multi-party quantum network can in principle be created very efficiently.
-This provides an exciting perspective for manipulating a huge number of photons applicable to quantum computing.
+A crucial element for a realistic realization is quantum memory for polarization qubits, which was discussed in section~\ref{sec:memory}.